|Plugin||Notable Features||Direct Link|

 To get access to the table builder functionality, you’ll need to purchase the $197 Premium version of AmaLinks Pro, which lets you use the plugin on up to 25 different sites.

-Using the drag-and-drop builder, you can create unlimited product comparisons, each with their own unique set of comparison criteria, which makes it a great product specification plugin.
+Using the drag-and-drop builder, you can create unlimited product comparisons, each with its own unique set of comparison criteria, which makes it a great product specification plugin.

 TablePress is one of the most popular WordPress table plugins.
 In addition to a lengthy feature list, it’s also 100% free.
 Combined, those two things explain its popularity.